mmmirrra/mmmirrra.github.io/_posts/2024-02-25-HtmlCSSJavaScript-web.markdown

   - Later, the development of browsers with various functions
   - Mosaic : Developed by Mark Andreessen and others of the NCSA (National Center for Supercomputing Applications)
 - Web-related technologies are developed by Web Consortium (W3C)
-  - Founded in 1994 with a focus on 'Team Bernas Lee'
+  - Founded in 1994 with a focus on 'Tim Berners-Lee'
   - Aim for Web interoperability

 <br />